gimjb/pbdb/docs/privacy.md

 ## Information Collection and Use

-PBDB collects and stores user preferences for displaying Bible verses, such as the desired verse format and the display options.
-This information is collected through the `/settings` command and is associated with the user's Discord ID.
-The collected information is used solely for the purpose of providing customized verse displays as per the user's preferences.
+PBDB collects, stores, and processes the following information:

+- user preferences (`/settings`) for displaying Bible verses:
+  - the user’s Discord ID;
+  - whether to post as a Discord embed or blockquote;
+  - whether to post verses inline or on separate lines; and
+  - whether to use "straight" or "curly” quotes (also known as "smart" quotes);
+- the cooldown period for posting the same verse in the same version in the same channel (default: 3 minutes):
+  - the server’s Discord ID;
+  - the channel’s Discord ID; and
+  - the verse’s reference (e.g., `John 3:16`).

 ## Information Sharing

 The information collected by PBDB is not shared with any third parties.
-It is used exclusively by the bot to deliver personalized verse displays.
+It is used exclusively by the bot to deliver personalized verse displays and to prevent spamming of verses or changing or removing the cooldown period.

 ## Data Security